Rupert Penry-Jones: Career

-In 2008, he starred with Bradley Whitford and Neve Campbell in Burn Up playing an oil executive who becomes embroiled in the politics surrounding global warming and oil stocks.
-He played Richard Hannay in the BBC adaptation of The 39 Steps.
+In 2008 he starred with Bradley Whitford and Neve Campbell in Burn Up playing an oil executive who becomes embroiled in the politics surrounding global warming and oil stocks.
+He played Richard Hannay in the 2008 BBC adaptation of The 39 Steps.

-In February 2009, Penry-Jones took the lead in an ITV drama, Whitechapel, a three-part thriller based on the copycat killings of Jack the Ripper.
+In February 2009 Penry-Jones took the lead in an ITV drama, Whitechapel, a three-part thriller based on the copycat killings of Jack the Ripper.
 Whitechapel was the highest-performing new drama in 2009.
 A second series of the show based around the Kray twins was broadcast in autumn 2010; the third series began in January 2012.
 The fourth and last series aired in September 2013.

-From 2012-2014, Penry-Jones was also cast opposite Maxine Peake in a legal drama Silk created by Peter Moffat.
+From 2012 to 2014 Penry-Jones was also cast opposite Maxine Peake in a legal drama Silk created by Peter Moffat.
 The show revolves around two barristers, played by Penry-Jones and Peake who are competing to become QCs.
 Series 2 aired in 2012 and Series 3 premiered on 24 February 2014.
 He also joined the cast of the film A Little Chaos with Kate Winslet as Antoine.
 The film was directed by Alan Rickman.

-From 2014–2017 he joined the cast of Guillermo del Toro's The Strain, playing a main role as Mr.Quinlan, a vampire-human hybrid (on the side of humans), intent on killing his father...
+From 2014 to 2017 he joined the cast of Guillermo del Toro's The Strain, playing a main role as Mr.Quinlan, a vampire-human hybrid (on the side of humans), intent on killing his father...
 The Master.
 Playing Mr.Quinlan involved wearing prosthetics and a lot of make-up, for 29 episodes over 3 seasons, something Penry-Jones admitted he would not consider again in television.

-In 2020, the release of the first trailer for The Batman revealed that he had an as-yet unannounced role in the film, later reported to be that of Gotham City Mayor Don Mitchell, Jr.
+In 2020 the release of the first trailer for The Batman revealed that he had an as-yet unannounced role in the film, later reported to be that of Gotham City Mayor Don Mitchell, Jr.

-In 2022, Penry-Jones starred as Mike/Toby in ITV 1's drama Our House alongside Martin Compston and Tuppence Middleton.
+In 2022 Penry-Jones starred as Mike/Toby in ITV 1's drama Our House alongside Martin Compston and Tuppence Middleton.

 Personal life

-Penry-Jones married Irish actress Dervla Kirwan in August 2007, following a three-year engagement.
+Penry-Jones married Irish actress Dervla Kirwan in August 2007, following a four-year engagement.
 They had met in 2001 at a production of J. B. Priestley's Dangerous Corner.
 They have two children.
-His brother Laurence is married to TV and film actress Polly Walker.